peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public byte[] EncodeToBytes(
         PeterO.Cbor.CBOREncodeOptions options);

 Writes the binary representation of this CBOR object and returns a byte array of that representation, using the specified options for encoding the object to CBOR format.
-If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the byte array in an undefined order.
-The example code given in**PeterO.Cbor.CBORObject.WriteTo(System.IO.Stream)**can be used to write out certain keys of a CBOR map in a given order.
+For the CTAP2 canonical ordering, which is useful for implementing Web Authentication, call this method as follows:  `EncodeToBytes(new
+            CBOREncodeOptions(false, false, true))`

 <b>Parameters:</b>